igor3dvis/igor3dvis/README.md

   <img src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="100"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   <span>Hi there 👋 My name is Igor.
 Welcome to my GitHub page.
-    Here you can see and evaluate my pet projects.
+    Here you can see and give feedback on my pet projects.
 I am happy to share with you!</span>
 </div>